North Carolina college student falls 400 feet to his death at Grand Canyon National Park

 Park officials said Mejia accidentally fell when he was near the edge of the rim.
 The National Park Service and the Coconino County medical examiner's office are investigating.

-In a post on social media, Indiana Bible Colle in Indanapolis said Mejia was a student there.
+In a post on social media, Indiana Bible Colle in Indianapolis said Mejia was a student there.

-Turning Point Pentacostal Church said in a social media post that Mejia was on a mission trip before his fatal fall.
+Turning Point Pentecostal Church said in a social media post that Mejia was on a mission trip before his fatal fall.
 "Please keep the Mejia family in your prayers!" the church wrote.

 "In this specific area, this individual was hiking off trail which is a pretty common place occurrence for a lot of our visitors here," said Joelle Baird, a public affairs officer for the Grand Canyon National Park.